 Dago Giri area at Bandung, West Java mostly popular among tourists as a shopping destination.
 Unlike its neighbor, Lembang, there are not many tourist destinations here other than shopping.
 However, Dago Dream Park tries to fill this gap.
 An 11-hectare pine forest is transformed into a nature-based theme park, with numerous attractions and rides.

-Like its name, Dago Dream Park was meant as a dream destination.
-This is where visitors go out from daily life.
+Like its name, the park was meant as a dream destination.
+This is where visitors go out of daily life.
 And enter into a world of wonder and imagination.
 Dago Dream Park boasts 999 photo spots.
 They are categorized into 4 zones, each offers a different concept.

-Photo spots are what made Dago Dream Park viral since its inception in 2016.
+Photo spots are what made the park viral since its inception in 2016.
 Aside from photo spots, there are 27 attractions and rides scatter around the area.
-These rides are divided into four categories according to its extremities.
+These rides are divided into four categories according to their extremities.

 The Dream Zone area caters more for kids with its playground and animal farm.
-Meanwhile, Selfie Extreme, Park Zones, and The Bridge targets visitors of all ages.
+Meanwhile, Selfie Extreme, Park Zones, and The Bridge target visitors of all ages.

 Take Unbelievable Pictures

-Dago Dream Park’s 999 photo spots is an opportunity to get creative with one’s photography skill.
-A right angle would result in an impressive picture that looks unbelievable.
+Dago Dream Park’s 999 photo spots are an opportunity to get creative with one’s photography skill.
+A right-angle would result in an impressive picture that looks unbelievable.
 The Aladin Carpet, for example, is where visitors sit on a floating carpet above the pine trees.
 Skybike is another feat.